Subscribe to updates

 Pharmaceutical Needs Assessment

-- Section 8: The board agreed to review Section 8 of the PNA, which considers the role of the Health and Wellbeing Board for future opportunities.
+The Board agreed to the recommendations to sign off the 2025 Croydon Pharmaceutical Needs Assessment for publication and to review Section 8 regarding the role of the Health and Wellbeing Board for future opportunities.

-South West London Integrated Care Board Annual Report and Accounts
+South West London Integrated Care Board Annual Report and Accounts, 2024-25

 Health and Wellbeing Board Forward Plan

-Jack Bedeman presented the Health and Wellbeing Board Forward Plan.
-The next meeting on 28 January will focus on healthy, safe, well-connected neighbourhoods and communities.
+Dr Jack Bedeman, Acting Deputy Director of Public Health, presented the Health and Wellbeing Board Forward Plan.
+The next Board meeting on 28 January 2026 will focus on healthy, safe, well-connected neighbourhoods and communities.

 -